Pentesting and Cloud Security Engineering

 They both complement each other, but the added value of source code review provides the possibility to pinpoint insecure development patterns, logic flaws, and other exotic vulnerabilities that might be missed during a standard application pentesting engagement.

-Security Hubs team members have unparalleled knowledge and experience in executing source code security reviews of applications developed in .NET, Java, RoR (Ruby On Rails), Python, etc.
+Security Hubs team members have a deep knowledge and experience in executing AppSec .NET, Java, RoR (Ruby On Rails), or Python secure code review.

-Security Hubs currently offers two types of services to help control our client’s Internet-facing assets;
+Security Hubs currently offers two types of services to help control our client’s exposed Internet-facing assets;

 Vulnerability Assessment (VA) or Asset Discovery.
 Both are designed to check, track, and highlight gaps and anomalies.
 Each package can also be tailored to fulfill other various client requirements.